Education and Training

-Facilitator Training is a 16-hour course that trains individuals to facilitate support and education groups.
-Participants include individuals from not-for-profit organizations, Alberta Health Services employees, organizations supporting individuals with disabilities, and other community groups.
+Facilitator Training is a two day course that trains individuals to facilitate support and education groups.
+Participants may include individuals from not-for-profit organizations, government employees, organizations supporting individuals with disabilities, self-help/peer groups, and others.

 Based on requests from employers and community groups, educational sessions can be tailor-made to meet corresponding needs.
 Fees are dependent on the length of the presentation and other factors.

 Living Life to the Full is a designed to help people face and overcome the problems that are bothering them.
 Living Life to the Full is for people experiencing depression or anxiety and also benefits anyone seeking to worry less and live a happier life, starting now.

 Living Well with a Mental Illness is open to anyone in Central Alberta with an interest in mental health.
 This includes people with a mental illness, their friends, family members, and the general community.
 The focus of every session will be on developing knowledge, strategies, and skills that promote wellness, recovery, and resilience.

 CMHA provides critical training for community delivery staff to remain up-to-date on best practices in service delivery.
 In the past, this training has included: organizing a conference on Housing First Practices, Using a Model of Hope, and sessions on Recovery and Resilience.

 We often show videos during our CMHA Education programs, events and courses.
 Here are some of them.